Cambium Networks (NASDAQ:CMBM) Releases Q1 2022 Earnings Guidance

-Cambium Networks (NASDAQ:CMBM – Get Rating) last announced its earnings results on Thursday, February 17th.
-The company reported $0.08 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.09 by ($0.01).
-Cambium Networks had a return on equity of 39.56% and a net margin of 11.14%.
-The firm had revenue of $78.71 million for the quarter, compared to the consensus estimate of $76.13 million.
-During the same period in the previous year, the firm earned $0.38 EPS.
-As a group, analysts forecast that Cambium Networks will post 0.97 EPS for the current year.

-In other news, General Counsel Sally Rau sold 6,317 shares of the business’s stock in a transaction on Wednesday, December 1st.
-The shares were sold at an average price of $27.49, for a total transaction of $173,654.33.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Also, VP Scott Imhoff sold 13,000 shares of the business’s stock in a transaction on Tuesday, December 7th.
-The shares were sold at an average price of $26.50, for a total transaction of $344,500.00.
-The disclosure for this sale can be found here.
-Insiders own 66.80% of the company’s stock.
+In other news, VP Scott Imhoff sold 13,000 shares of the stock in a transaction on Tuesday, December 7th.
+The stock was sold at an average price of $26.50, for a total transaction of $344,500.00.
+The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
+Corporate insiders own 66.80% of the company’s stock.

-Several institutional investors have recently bought and sold shares of the company.
-Barclays PLC grew its holdings in shares of Cambium Networks by 8.4% during the 4th quarter.
-Barclays PLC now owns 15,363 shares of the company’s stock valued at $394,000 after acquiring an additional 1,197 shares in the last quarter.
-BlackRock Inc. lifted its stake in shares of Cambium Networks by 11.1% in the 4th quarter.
-BlackRock Inc. now owns 729,621 shares of the company’s stock valued at $18,700,000 after purchasing an additional 72,864 shares during the last quarter.
-Vident Investment Advisory LLC acquired a new stake in shares of Cambium Networks in the 4th quarter valued at $431,000.
-Goldman Sachs Group Inc. lifted its stake in shares of Cambium Networks by 2.8% in the 4th quarter.
-Goldman Sachs Group Inc. now owns 70,925 shares of the company’s stock valued at $1,818,000 after purchasing an additional 1,916 shares during the last quarter.
-Finally, Citadel Advisors LLC lifted its stake in shares of Cambium Networks by 42.8% in the 4th quarter.
-Citadel Advisors LLC now owns 130,121 shares of the company’s stock valued at $3,335,000 after purchasing an additional 38,993 shares during the last quarter.
-Institutional investors and hedge funds own 85.53% of the company’s stock.
+Institutional investors and hedge funds have recently bought and sold shares of the company.
+Goldman Sachs Group Inc. boosted its stake in shares of Cambium Networks by 2.8% in the 4th quarter.
+Goldman Sachs Group Inc. now owns 70,925 shares of the company’s stock valued at $1,818,000 after purchasing an additional 1,916 shares in the last quarter.
+Charles Schwab Investment Management Inc. boosted its stake in shares of Cambium Networks by 2.1% in the 4th quarter.
+Charles Schwab Investment Management Inc. now owns 65,856 shares of the company’s stock valued at $1,688,000 after purchasing an additional 1,330 shares in the last quarter.
+Bank of New York Mellon Corp boosted its position in Cambium Networks by 34.1% during the 3rd quarter.
+Bank of New York Mellon Corp now owns 31,453 shares of the company’s stock worth $1,138,000 after buying an additional 7,996 shares during the period.
+Royal Bank of Canada boosted its position in Cambium Networks by 131.7% during the 3rd quarter.
+Royal Bank of Canada now owns 20,995 shares of the company’s stock worth $760,000 after buying an additional 11,934 shares during the period.
+Finally, Squarepoint Ops LLC boosted its position in Cambium Networks by 19.9% during the 4th quarter.
+Squarepoint Ops LLC now owns 27,636 shares of the company’s stock worth $708,000 after buying an additional 4,589 shares during the period.
+Institutional investors own 85.53% of the company’s stock.

 About Cambium Networks (Get Rating)